Public Misconduct Hearings

 Our Public Misconduct Hearings

-Police Constable FREEMAN attended a Special Case Hearing to answer allegations that his conduct amounted to a Breach of the Standards of Professional Behaviour in relation to Authority, Respect & Courtesy, Use of Force and Discreditable Conduct.
+Police Constable HUSSAIN attended a Misconduct Hearing to answer allegations that his conduct amounted to a Breach of the Standards of Professional Behaviour in relation to Authority, Respect & Courtesy, Equality & Diversity and Discreditable Conduct.
 The specific allegations being:

-Chief Constable Williams found the above allegations Proven.
-As the officer had already resigned from Gwent Police prior to the proceedings, the outcome was that the officer would have been dismissed had he still be serving with the police service.
+The panel found the allegations proven on the balance of probabilities.
+As the officer had already resigned from Gwent Police prior to the proceedings, the outcome was that the officer would have been dismissed had he still been serving with the police service.